1. Objectives and overviews

 A good ESG summary would typically include the following information:

-Main actions to be implemented to address identified risks/gaps and to materialise opportunities (full action plan may be provided).
+- Main actions to be implemented to address identified risks/gaps and to materialise opportunities (full action plan may be provided).

 2.2 Make an investment decision

 The IC should consider ESG DD findings in the context of the deal as a whole and use it to validate or question the information from other DD work streams (e.g. financial and legal DDs).
 The following questions (which are the same ones that guide the DD process) can help the IC to arrive at an appropriate decision.

 Discussion points at the IC meeting may include: